 Look for trails that will have lots of fresh powder to play in.
-There’s nothing fun about just trudging along a packed trail where you don’t even need snowshoes.
+There’s nothing fun about trudging along a packed path where you may not need snowshoes.

-Most of our best winter outings have happened when we’ve chosen to spend the night near the trails we wanted to explore.
-We recently spent a weekend at Emerald Lake Lodge in Canada’s Yoho National Park.
-We literally hiked out the door of our cabin, toured the beautiful lake on our snowshoes, hiked up to a set of frozen waterfalls, and even got some skiing in the next day.
+Most of our best winter hikes with our kids happened when we’ve chosen to spend the night near the trails we wanted to explore.
+For example, at Emerald Lake Lodge in Canada’s Yoho National Park, we literally hiked out the door of our cabin, toured the beautiful lake on our snowshoes, hiked up to a set of frozen waterfalls, and even got some skiing in the next day.

-On other trips we’ve snowshoed into backcountry cabins where we built giant snow fortresses, crazy luge tracks for our sleds, and spent hours playing in the snow right outside our cabin door.
-For some inspiration, check out these previous stories for Snowshoe Magazine:
+On other trips, we’ve snowshoed into backcountry cabins, where we built giant snow fortresses, made intense luge tracks for our sleds, and spent hours playing in the snow right outside our cabin door.

 This will be the shortest paragraph in this story.
 Bring candy.
 Hand it out often.
 And if you don’t understand the importance of this one, you haven’t hiked with children yet.

-Sometimes motivating the family to hike can be as simple as “if you make it all the way to the lake and back, we’ll go out after for hot chocolate and cookies…” Last weekend we spent a day snowshoeing at a mountain lodge and headed to the resort lounge after.
-We each ordered a drink (Irish coffee for me,) my son got a custom-made apple cider, and we played a board game we’d brought with us.
+For example, we spent a day snowshoeing at a mountain lodge and then headed to the resort lounge after.
+We each ordered a drink (Irish coffee for me), my son got a custom-made apple cider, and we played a board game we’d brought with us.
 It was paradise!
-(And did I mention that we were sitting in front of a warm fireplace?)
+(Did I mention that we were sitting in front of a warm fireplace?)

-Many resorts have common areas with fire places, lounges or cafes where visitors are allowed to come hang out and warm up.
-We look for these places when we plan out our hike.
+Many resorts have common areas with fireplaces, lounges, or cafes where visitors can hang out and warm up.
+We look for these places when we plan our hike.
 For me, the après-snowshoe experience is just as important as the hike itself.

-Disclaimer: We have been given gear and clothing to test from companies mentioned in this story.
-Helly Hansen long underwear were provided by Canadian company, Altitude Sports, and the MSR snowshoes were provided by Canadian company, All Out Kids Gear.
-All opinions are my own and the companies have not sponsored or paid for this post.
+This article was first published on January 31, 2017, and was most recently updated on March 16, 2023.
+The author was given gear and clothing to test from companies mentioned in this story.
+A Canadian company, Altitude Sports, provided the Helly Hansen long underwear, and the Canadian company, All Out Kids Gear, provided the MSR snowshoes.
+All opinions are the author’s own, and the companies have not sponsored or paid for this post.